-The Bank is the primary provider of equity capital to its subsidiaries.
-Each subsidiary manages its own capital to support its planned business growth.
-The Group is not aware of any impediments on transfer of funds or regulatory capital.
+HSBC Bank Malaysia Berhad, the holding company, is the primary provider of equity capital to the Bank.
+The Bank manages its own capital to support its planned business growth.

 (d) Internal assessment of capital adequacy

 The Bank assesses the adequacy of its capital by considering the resources necessary to cover unexpected losses arising from discretionary risks, such as credit risk and market risk, or non-discretionary risks, such as operational and reputational risk.